partyistic/team-agreement/README.md

 - What will be your group’s process to resolve conflict, when it arises?

-  **In our team we will resolve all the conflicts by not avoiding them and deal with these uncomfortable issues as soon as possible by talking together about the disagreements and how we feel about the situation then finding points of agreement**
+  **In our team we will resolve all the conflicts by not avoiding them and deal with these uncomfortable issues as soon as possible by talking together about the disagreements and how we feel about the situation then finding points of agreement.**

 - What will your team do if one person is taking over the project and not letting the other members contribute?